-In order to understand the Montessori curriculum, one must understand a bit of Montessori philosophy.
-Through her observations, Maria Montessori identified “sensitive periods” during a child’s life during which time a child is exquisitely sensitive to the development of certain skills.
-(Today’s scientists call these times “windows of opportunity”.)
-She also observed that a child learns each skill best in isolation of other skills, with real-life applications, with increasing difficulty and with much repetition.
-Finally, she advocated “following the child”; that is, giving the right lesson at the right time and allowing the child to participate in his/her own progress.
-Maria Montessori added a specific continuum of lessons (organized in a spiral fashion from level to level) and specific learning materials to the basic philosophy and instruction that she advocated.
+Are you familiar with the Montessori curriculum?
+Dr Maria Montessori was able to identify “sensitive periods” during a child’s life during which time a child is sensitive to the development of certain skills.
+She observed that a child learns each skill best in isolation of other skills with real-life applications and with increasing difficulty and repetition.
+She also advocated “following the child”; that is, giving the right lesson at the right time and allowing the child to participate in his/her own progress.
+Maria Montessori developed a continuum of lessons (organized in a spiral fashion from level to level) and specific learning materials tailored to the basic philosophy and instruction that she advocated.

-Finally, the Montessori curriculum is integrated: concepts are presented across the curriculum.
-One outcome of this approach is that children have repeated opportunities within different contexts to practice the skills; another is that this approach emphasizes the interconnectedness of disciplines.
+The Montessori curriculum is an integrated approach where diverse concepts are presented across the curriculum and in different ways as the children progress through the grades.
+One outcome of this approach is that children have repeated opportunities within different contexts to practice skills being learned; another is that this approach emphasizes the interconnectedness of disciplines.

 TMS uses as its curricular base, the Montessori Scope and Sequence from The Montessori Foundation written by Tim Seldin.
 This curriculum meets the requirements of the Pennsylvania Academic Standards.

-The main areas of focus in the culture curriculum are the history of the universe, the coming of life, the evolution of plants and animals, the coming of humans and the development of civilizations throughout which geography, botany, zoology and earth sciences are woven and in which mathematics and language had their origins.
-We begin with “The Beginnings”, sharing different story myths from various world cultures as well as the scientific theories about the origin of our universe.
-We study the solar system, our planet, the components of our physical world, geology and history, and geography.
+We begin with sharing different story myths from various world cultures as well as scientific theories about the origin of our universe.
+We study the solar system, our planet, components of our physical world, geology and history, and geography.
 As we move through history, we begin studies of the five Kingdoms, from the first forms of life on earth (bacteria) to the most complex-celled animals (humans).
-Botany and zoology are central components of the science studies.
 We explore basic human needs and how those needs led to the development of language, math and inventions and then to settlements and cultures.
-As the students progress, the depth and breadth of these studies increase.

-In addition to the acquisition of content knowledge, specific skills are developed through culture studies.
+Specific skills are developed through culture studies.
 Geography study helps children develop spatial awareness and orientation skills.
-Children become aware that at any given time there are people all over the world and not simply in one’s own corner of it.
 History study builds in the child a clear sense of time passage which is the foundation of a well-developed historical perspective.
-It makes real to the child the humans of the past and allows for the recognition that they were people just like us in the most basic sense, living in the way humans do with the similar needs and desires.
-Finally, science allows them to look at phenomena with a curiosity and a theory, then through observation and research to test for validity.
-Certainly, this pursuit was foremost for Dr. Montessori and it has merit for children today as they learn to differentiate between theory and fact, and maintain a healthy interest in figuring out how and why things work.
+Science allows children to look at phenomena with a curiosity and a theory, then through observation and research to test for validity.
+This pursuit has merit for children today as they learn to differentiate between theory and fact, and maintain a healthy interest in figuring out how and why things work.

 Elementary Art builds on the foundation provided in the Children’s House Practical Life curriculum.
-Children’s House students display a reasonable control of movement, fine motor skills and eye/hand coordination, having been encouraged to express themselves in artistic ways.
-These same students have also studied famous artists.
+Children’s House students display a reasonable control of movement, fine motor skills and eye/hand coordination.
 Elementary Art instruction seeks to strike a balance between skill instruction and free exploration and to encourage a child’s natural desire for self-expression.
 It also seeks to build a child’s art vocabulary; awareness of artists and their techniques and knowledge of the various forms of art expression, from architecture to painting to sculpture to computer graphics.

 Through artistic adventures children also become aware of and develop a respect for the contributions of the arts and artists to societies and cultures, past and present.
 They gain a lasting appreciation of art from the dual vantage points of participant and audience.
 They gain insight into the way that art is a non-verbal method of expressing opinions, perceptions, feeling and history.
 Finally, they begin to realize the connections between art and their daily lives in areas such as math, nature, cooking and sports.
 TMS encourages every child to “find and nourish the artist within him/herself”.